The tests of spelling, punctuation and grammar

 - in 2016 they were actually abandoned because of an accidental leak

-- in 2017 they will be available for schools, but optional.
+- from 2017 they are available for schools, but optional.

 All the documents reporting results include a comparison with previous years.